gioleppe/gioleppe.github.io/content/posts/diy-copilot-phi/index.md

   relative: false
 ---

-### DIY "green" self-hosted Copilot using Phi-2 and Ollama
+### DIY self-hosted Copilot using Phi-2 and Ollama

 On December 12th, [Microsoft released their latest "SML" or "Small Language Model"](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/) Phi-2.
 This new model is MIT-Licensed.
 The permissive license makes it a perfect candidate for any experimentation, be it academic or commercial.
 Phi-2 is also a somewhat "green" model.
 The model was trained with a lot less power than some of its bigger cousins LLama-2 or Mistral, to name a few.
 Well, it's not **THAT** small (it has 2.7 billion parameters), but it is at least 2 to 3 orders of magnitude smaller than the state-of-the-art model GPT4 by OpenAI (public data on the internals of GPT4 is not available, so we can only raise conjectures).